 The cluster size graph can be a good way of looking at the distribution of clusters within your sequences.
 We can see from the graph above that the majority of Heavy CDR3 clusters in this dataset (close to 70k) only contain a single CDR3 sequence, and are unique.
 On the other hand, we can also see that there is at least one Heavy CDR3 cluster that contains 40,000 sequences (this is our "ARWEYYAMDY" cluster from above).
 If we wanted to double check that, we could look at the CDR3 count graph below, which shows the 25 most abundant Heavy CDR3 regions in the dataset:

 One final graph that may be of interest is the "Cluster length" graphs, which show what variation in length is present within the Heavy CDR3 region.
 Below we can see that the most frequent CDR3 length is 11 Amino Acids long.

-Note: These graphs are also available for other cluster regions, we were just using Heavy CDR3 as an example above.
+Note: These graphs are also available for other cluster regions, Heavy CDR3 was used as an example.

 Similarity or identity clustering results can be viewed in a similar way to regular clusters, but they do have some special columns and visualisation options.

 One you have selected your cluster combination in the drop-down menu, the table will refresh and the specified clusters will appear in the results table.
 For each inexact cluster, a representative sequence is listed in the table.

 Sequence Logos and Finding the "Evenness" of an Inexact Cluster